 Vegetarian and Vegan Diets

 We offer a number of menu items that meet the needs of a vegetarian and vegan diet.
-All menu items that meet these dietary preferences are highlighted by the symbols shown below.
+All menu items that meet these dietary preferences are highlighted by the symbols shown to the right.

 USDA is an equal opportunity provider and employer.